tu-nguyen/burrito-bot/README.md

 ```

 2. Add discord token, discord channel id, twitch username, and twitch password/oauth in .env with a text editor.

+`TWITCH_USERNAME` Username of the Twitch bot account
+`TWITCH_PASSWORD` Password as in oauth for the Twitch account

+`DISCORD_TOKEN` Token from Discord Developer Portal for the bot
+`DISCORD_CHANNEL_ID` Channel ID for the channel bot will post to

+`DISCORD_ROLE_ID_OSU` Role ID for the builtin command to mention a specific role

 3. Run to test
 ```bash